dlaister/monorepo-template-main/Assignment2/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Derek Laister
 - How many hours did it take you to complete this assignment?
+Too many...
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
+  - freeCodeCamp
+  - youtube
-  - tbd
+  - stack overflow
-  - tbd
+  - python unittest documentation
 - (Optional) What was your favorite part of the assignment?
+Creating a package (though not successful) to share project contents
 - (Optional) How would you improve the assignment?
+A walk thorough with more detail on .gitignore explanation would be nice, and it would aslo be nice to have a more detailed walkthrough of the creation of the deliverable package since there are so many steps and it's not 100% clear on the overall work needed, where it goes, and how to submit.
+Lots of Documentation is great until you get lost in it because it is so much.
+Boiling down to the necessities would be a better use of time and then exploring further as needed.

 # Implementation Logistics